 2. The Attorney General, the Commissioner or any investigative or law enforcement agency receiving information from another person, agency or insurer shall:

 (a) Keep the information confidential and not release the information except pursuant to subsection 1 and NRS 239.0115;

 (b) Provide information concerning its investigation of the insurance fraud to the insurer reporting the fraudulent activity upon the completion of its investigation or a criminal prosecution, whichever occurs later; and

 (c) Provide any documents necessary or allow its employees or agents to testify in any action by or against the insurer if the insurer or its insured furnished the information for the investigation or a criminal prosecution.

-1. An agent, broker, solicitor, examining physician, applicant or other person shall not knowingly or willfully make any false or fraudulent statement or representation in or with reference to any application for insurance.
+1. A producer of insurance, examining physician, applicant or other person shall not knowingly or willfully make any false or fraudulent statement or representation in or with reference to any application for insurance.

 2. A person who violates this section is guilty of a category D felony and shall be punished as provided in NRS 193.130.
 In addition to any other penalty, the court shall order the person to pay restitution.